Skip to content

 Installation

-No separate installation is required to use Triton.
-The ability to build custom kernels using Triton is built into the RBLN compiler (rebel-compiler).
-Installing the toolchain is sufficient.
+No separate installation step is required for Triton.
+Triton support is integrated into the RBLN compiler (rebel-compiler), and installing the RBLN compiler toolchain is sufficient to build custom kernels.

 For installation instructions, see the Installation guide.